brillout/goldpage/docs/readme.template.md

 ## !VAR GETTING_STARTED

-This getting started is about adding `ssr-coin` to an exisiting app.
+This getting started adds `ssr-coin` to an exisiting app.
-If you don't already have an app or if you just want to try out `ssr-coin`, then use a [Reframe starter](https://github.com/reframejs/reframe#getting-started).
+If you don't have an app yet or if you just want to try out `ssr-coin`, then use a [Reframe starter](https://github.com/reframejs/reframe#getting-started).

 0. Install `ssr-coin`.